 The state of Texas doesn’t want anyone using cocaine, so imagine how much they like the people who sell it.

 Being caught with a gram of cocaine in one bag with no scales, weapons or other signs of drug dealing is one thing.
-Being caught that same gram broken down into smaller baggies and/or alongside the items listed above is another thing… a thing that implies intent to distribute.
+Now, being caught with that same gram broken down into smaller baggies and/or alongside the items listed above implies possession with intent to distribute which is a whole other situation.

 This implication can enhance both your cocaine charges in Texas as well as your punishments.
 Like with simple possession, charges will be dependent on the amount of cocaine you have on you and were intending to distribute.